Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Empirical Framework

 \subsubsection{Research design.}

-Our first research design relies on comparisons \textit{across} subjects, using only the first redistributive decision of each spectator and excluding those who saw the efficiency cost environment first.
+Our first research design relies on comparisons \textit{across} subjects, using only each spectator's first redistributive decision and excluding those who saw the efficiency cost environment first.
 We identify the fraction of egalitarians by the fraction of individuals who divide earnings equally when the winner is determined by performance.
-We identify the fraction of libertarians by the fraction of individuals who redistribute no earnings when the winner is determined by chance.
-Finally, we identify the fraction of meritocrats by the difference between (i) the fraction of individuals who allocate more earnings to the winner when worker outcomes are determined by performance and (ii) the fraction of individuals who allocate more earnings to the winner when they are determined by luck.
+We identify the fraction of libertarians by the fraction of individuals who redistribute no earnings when the winner is determined by luck.
+Finally, we identify the fraction of meritocrats by the difference between (i) the fraction of individuals who allocate more to the winner when worker outcomes are determined by performance and (ii) the fraction of individuals who allocate more to the winner when worker outcomes are determined by luck.
 We refer to the remainder of the population as having ``other'' fairness ideals.

 Our second research design relies on \textit{within}-subject comparisons across worker pairs, using all redistributive decisions except those from the efficiency cost environment.
 We classify a spectator as an egalitarian if they divide earnings equally in both the luck and performance environments, as a libertarian if they do not redistribute earnings in either environment, and as a meritocrat if they equalize earnings in the luck environment but give strictly more to the winner in the performance environment.
+This within-subject definition of meritocrats coincides with that of \citet{harrs2025fairness}.
 We refer to individuals who do not fit any of these classifications as having ``other'' fairness ideals.